mahabalaraju/system-design-notes/basics/springboot-notes.md

         this.orderService = orderService;
     }
 }

+using lombok

+@Service
+@RequiredArgsConstructor // Automatically creates the constructor public class EmailService {
+    private final MailSender mailSender; // Lombok will inject this }
 ```
 2️⃣ Setter Injection
 The dependency is provided via a public "setter" method after the object is created.